facebook/zstd/README.md

 | [LZ4 r127](https://github.com/Cyan4973/lz4)| 2.084 |  370    | 1590    |
 | LZF 3.6       | 2.077 |  220    |  502    |

+Alternatively, you can view benchmarks using various files and Intel/ARM CPUS by visiting the [Squash Benchmark](https://quixdb.github.io/squash-benchmark/).

 An interesting feature of zstd is that it can qualify as both a reasonably strong compressor and a fast one.

 Zstd delivers high decompression speed, at around ~500 MB/s per core.